lightning-signer/validating-lightning-signer/CONTRIBUTING.md

 * Reference the relevant folder or module as a prefix for commit messages (e.g. `core: xxxx` or `protocol: xxxx`)
 * Reference issues and merge requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit title

+### Changelog Entries

+To streamline our release process and ensure that all significant changes are tracked, please include a changelog entry in your commit messages when applicable.
+Our release automation relies on these annotations to generate a changelog automatically using the [scripts/harvest-changelog](https://gitlab.com/lightning-signer/validating-lightning-signer/-/blob/main/scripts/harvest-changelog?ref_type=heads) script.

+The changelog annotations should follow this format in your commit messages:

+- **Changelog-Added:** `<module>:` A brief description of the new feature or enhancement.
+  _Example:_
+  `Changelog-Added: serial: Adds feature that improves user interaction.`

+- **Changelog-Changed:** `<module>:` A brief description of changes to existing functionality.
+  _Example:_
+  `Changelog-Changed: policy: Adjusted default settings for improved security.`

+- **Changelog-Fixed:** `<module>:` A brief description of the bug fix.
+  _Example:_
+  `Changelog-Fixed: core: The xyzzy bug was fixed (#6077).`

+- **Changelog-Deprecated:** `<module>:` A brief note on deprecated functionality.
+  _Example:_
+  `Changelog-Deprecated: proxy: Feature blah is now deprecated in the API.`

+- **Changelog-Removed:** `<module>:` A brief note on removed functionality.
+  _Example:_
+  `Changelog-Removed: core: Unused feature x was removed in this release.`

+#### When to Include Changelog Entries

+Not every commit requires a changelog entry.
+Include entries when:

+* Your change would be meaningful to developers who use the project
+* The change affects public APIs, behaviors, or configurations
+* You've fixed a user-facing bug
+* You're adding, changing, or removing features users interact with
+* You've made significant improvements to testing that enhance overall reliability

+Changelog entries are typically not needed for internal refactoring, documentation updates, or changes that don't affect how developers use your code.

+#### Notes

+* Include the appropriate changelog entry as part of your commit message.
+* For a Merge Request with multiple commits, ensure there are enough entries to describe the important changes, but you don't need an entry for every individual commit.
+* If your commit introduces multiple significant changes, feel free to include multiple annotations.
+* If you're unsure whether a change needs a changelog entry, it's best to include one.
+* The format is case-sensitive and should follow the examples above for our script to pick up your entry correctly.

 ## Additional Notes